jmandel/fhir-js-client/docs/node.md

 in the global scope at `window.FHIR.oauth2`.
 In Node, the `fhirclient` module exports a function that you need to call to obtain the same SMART API object.

 > This will not work out of the box if your request object does not have a `session` object property that we can write to.
-This means that may need use a middleware or plugin to provide that session support.
+This means that you may need use a middleware or plugin to provide that session support.
 See [sessions](#sessions).

 ## SMART API
 This is very simple collection of three functions - `authorize`, `ready` and `init`.